lancedb/lancedb/docs/src/concepts/index_ivfpq.md

 * `to_pandas()`: Convert the results to a pandas DataFrame

 And there you have it!
 You now understand what an IVF-PQ index is, and how to create and query it in LanceDB.

+## FAQ

+### When is it necessary to create a vector index?

+LanceDB has manually-tuned SIMD code for computing vector distances.
+In our benchmarks, computing 100K pairs of 1K dimension vectors takes **<20ms**.
+For small datasets (<100K rows) or applications that can accept up to 100ms latency, vector indices are usually not necessary.

+For large-scale or higher dimension vectors, it is beneficial to create vector index.

+### How big is my index, and how much memory will it take?

+In LanceDB, all vector indices are disk-based, meaning that when responding to a vector query, only the relevant pages from the index file are loaded from disk and cached in memory.
+Additionally, each sub-vector is usually encoded into 1 byte PQ code.

+For example, with 1024-dimension vectors, if we choose `num_sub_vectors = 64`, each sub-vector has `1024 / 64 = 16` float32 numbers.
+Product quantization can lead to approximately `16 * sizeof(float32) / 1 = 64` times of space reduction.

+### How to choose `num_partitions` and `num_sub_vectors` for IVF_PQ index?

+`num_partitions` is used to decide how many partitions the first level IVF index uses.
+Higher number of partitions could lead to more efficient I/O during queries and better accuracy, but it takes much more time to train.
+On SIFT-1M dataset, our benchmark shows that keeping each partition 1K-4K rows lead to a good latency/recall.

+`num_sub_vectors` specifies how many Product Quantization (PQ) short codes to generate on each vector.
+Because PQ is a lossy compression of the original vector, a higher `num_sub_vectors` usually results in less space distortion, and thus yields better accuracy.
+However, a higher `num_sub_vectors` also causes heavier I/O and more PQ computation, and thus, higher latency. dimension / num_sub_vectors should be a multiple of 8 for optimum SIMD efficiency.